freekrai/freekrai.github.io/_posts/2016-09-09-stop-using-the-galaxy-note-7-says-us-safety-commission.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Stop using <a href="https://twitter.com/SamsungSupport">@SamsungSupport</a> Galaxy <a href="https://twitter.com/hashtag/Note7?src=hash">#Note7</a>.
 Full statement: <a href="https://t.co/v7sfEouZw2">https://t.co/v7sfEouZw2</a> <a href="https://t.co/0NufAJScId">pic.twitter.com/0NufAJScId</a></p>&mdash; U.S. CPSC (@USCPSC) <a href="https://twitter.com/USCPSC/status/774338718391934980">September 9, 2016</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+> Samsung echoed the CPSC in its [own statement](http://news.samsung.com/us/2016/09/09/samsung-confirms-engagement-with-cpsc-consumer-product-safety-commission-in-response-to-note7-battery-issue/), saying, "We are asking users to power down their Galaxy Note 7s and exchange them now."

 All the pundits who are busy claiming that everything Apple is doing right now was done years ago by Samsung (or others), need to remember this phone.